lavandeira/Statistical-Inference/SIP2_Upload.md

 ---
-Title: 'Statistical Inference Course Project, Part 2: Basic Inferential Data Analysis'
+# Title: 'Statistical Inference Course Project, Part 2: Basic Inferential Data Analysis'

-Author: "Josué Lavandeira"
+# Author: "Josué Lavandeira"
-Output:
-  html_document: default
-  pdf_document:
-    fig_height: 3
-    fig_width: 5
 ---

 For this second part of the project, we will analyze the `ToothGrowth` data in the R datasets package.
 The data comprises a set of 60 observations of the length of odontoblasts (teeth) in 10 guinea pigs at three different dose levels of Vitamin C
 (0.5, 1 and 2 mg) using two different delivery methods (orange juice or ascorbic acid).

+### Data Analysis
 ```{r}
 library(datasets)
 library(ggplot2)